DamionR/RivalSearchMCP/README.md

 **Advanced MCP server** for web retrieval, search, and content discovery.
 Bypass restrictions, access any content, and gather comprehensive information from the web.

+## 🚀 **Live Deployment**

+**Your RivalSearchMCP server is now live and ready to use!**

+Connect to the live server at: **`https://RivalSearchMCP.fastmcp.app/mcp`**

+Simply add this URL to any MCP-compatible client (Claude Desktop, Cursor IDE, VS Code, etc.) and start using advanced web research capabilities immediately.

 ## What You Can Do

 ### Smart Web Access